 The Journal of Baptist Studies is a fully peer-reviewed academic journal reflecting the best traditions of objective and critical scholarship in Baptist studies.
 The editors invite submissions from written by, about, or of interest to Baptist readers.
-Persons interested in submitting an article for publication should follow theses guidelines.
+Persons interested in submitting an article for publication should follow these guidelines:

 1) Unlike many other academic publications, the Journal of Baptist Studies will be published occasionally.
 That is, articles will be posted as they pass the review process.

 2) Submissions must address some aspect of Baptist history and/or theology.
 Articles exploring Baptist practice may be considered for publication, provided they include historical and/or theological elements in the development of the topic.

 3) Submissions should be no more than 8000 words, excluding notes.
 Lengthier articles may be considered provided that the author can show good reason for not staying with the recommended word limit.